 Havana International Airport had the longest check-in queue at departures that I have ever seen anywhere in the world.
 The older man next to me on the flight said the check-in took him 4hours.
 Our flight got delayed for 3hours because the check-in was taking hours extra, and according to the locals, this was completely normal.

 Was I standing in the queue?
 NO.

-So do yourself a favor and do online check in if you don’t want to be standing in a long queue with an awful aircon.
+So do yourself a favour and do online check-in if you don’t want to be standing in a long queue with an awful aircon.